MuhammadIrsyad123/Kiratech_Assignment/README.txt

 10. List View and API Endpoint are straightforward to use.

-11. For Admin Panel, use the following credentials Username : irsyad
+11. For the Admin Panel, use the following credentials Username : irsyad
 	Password : irsyadsanuri

 12. In the inventory tabs, admin has the permission to create, read, update, and delete items (CRUD) for Inventorys and Suppliers

-13. To do the testing, close the server by pressing Ctrl + shift + C in the Command Promt terminal and Run python manage.py test.
+13. To do the testing, close the server by pressing Ctrl + shift + C in the Command Prompt terminal and Run python manage.py test.